-7.1.1 Update cray_alps Worksheet
+3.5.1.1 Update cray_alps Worksheet

-This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area.
+This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area (/var/adm/cray/release/p0_worksheet_workarea).

 This procedure configures some basic settings in the Cray ALPS (Application Level Placement Scheduler) service configuration worksheet to add site-specific data.
 ALPS is a mechanism for placing, launching, and managing applications on Cray system compute nodes.